Image

 By My Dentist For Life Of Plantation

 Since I am kind of an introvert, social gatherings don’t attract me much.
 Office parties are equally boring.
-It was only this year that I had some different experience as I got to meet someone from a different field of expertise.
+It was only this year that I had some different experiences as I got to meet someone from a different field of expertise.
 He was a friend of my boss.
 He happened to be an assistant in a dental office.

 We were discussing work-life hassles casually.
 I was suffering from a bad headache since the past few months and was telling the same to him.
 It was then that I came to know about his profession.
 In lending me a piece of advice on dealing with my headache, Mr. Richard (the friend of my boss), went on to explain how a person’s dental health could trigger several other health issues!